C0DER11101/For_CMAKE/Basic.md

 # Basic

+**Note:** _The cited examples for directories and the directories used in practical use may differ, but the commands will remain the same._

 _CMake relies on a file named_ `CMakeLists.txt`(this is how the name must be written!!).

 Typing the command `cmake` in the terminal will produce this: